haides002/pixel_sort/README.md

 Just a stoopid project to mess around with rust and image modification, please don't use.

 # Issues
-- [ ] fix bottom row of pixels not being sorted

 # Tasks
 - [x] implement image data struct